cleodora-forecasting/cleodora/website/content/docs/faq.md

 users, but the focus will always be on personal forecasts.

+## Can't you just use a spreadsheet (Excel, Calc, Sheets)?

+Yes and no. If you just want to represent a list of forecast and for every forecast the same possible outcomes (e.g. Yes/No) with a probability then it's trivial to implement in a spreadsheet because it's two-dimensional data.
+But what if for each forecast you want to predict different outcomes?
+And if you want to update the probabilities you estimated over time and keep a record of the previous probabilities?
+And if you want to sort the forecasts into different categories?
+You end up with multi-dimensional data that is not trivial to represent.

+It also becomes harder to focus on specific forecasts, searching and filtering, seeing forecasting ability within a certain category and such features that are or will become part of Cleodora.

 ## Why the name Cleodora?

 Cleodora (/kliːəˈdɔːrə/) is a nymph from Greek mythology who was able to